Cartan geometries and multiplicative forms: Cartan geometries

 \begin{defn} Let $\pi: P \arr M$ be a $G$-structure; its {\bf tautological form} $\te_{taut} \in \Om^1 (P,\RR^n)$ is defined as

 where we interpret the frame $p \in P$ as a linear isomorphism $p: \RR^n \arr T_{\pi(p)} M$. \end{defn}

-The form $\te_{taut}$ has many properties: among the most important ones, it is $G$-invariant, pointwise surjective, and satisfies $\ker(\te_{taut}) = \ker (d \pi)$.
-The following fundamental statement appeared first as Theorem 2 in \cite{Kob56}, and is discussed also in Appendix A.2 of \cite{Sha97} and Section 1.3 of \cite{Cap09}.
+The form $\te_{taut}$ has many properties: among the most important ones, it is $G$-equivariant, pointwise surjective, and satisfies $\ker(\te_{taut}) = \ker (d \pi)$.
+Moreover, it is the key ingredient to prove the following fundamental statement, which appeared first as Theorem 2 in \cite{Kob56}, and is discussed also in Appendix A.2 of \cite{Sha97} and Section 1.3 of \cite{Cap09}.
+Note that, from now on, we will use the letter $H$ for the Lie subgroup of $GL(n,\RR)$, to avoid misunderstandings with the notations introduced earlier in Definition \ref{def_Klein_geometry}.

 \begin{thm} Let $H \subseteq GL(n,\RR)$ be a Lie subgroup and $M$ an $n$-dimensional manifold.
 Then there is a bijective correspondence

 \end{thm}